fadli8/alx-pre_course/0x01-git/README.md

-this is the second commits
+this is the second commits updated